-In a paper published today in Science, Garry Nolan’s lab at Stanford University (website, Public Cytometry Collection), in collaboration with DVS Sciences, reports the use of this technology to examine human bone marrow samples.
+In a paper published today in Science, Garry Nolan’s lab at Stanford University (website, Public Cytometry Collection), in collaboration with DVS Sciences, now a Fluidigm Company reports the use of this technology to examine human bone marrow samples.
 The team simultaneously measured 34 cellular parameters in each single cell – including 13 surface markers and 18 intracellular epitopes.
 Their data set provides information on all the various cell types present in bone marrow, as well as information about the signaling of these cells in response to perturbation.

 Cytobank is excited to host the data from this study, facilitating both viewing and deeper mining of the high-dimensional data set.
 Access the data by going to the Nolan Lab’s Public Cytometry Collection and clicking “View Data” for the Science paper.
 Anyone can view the Cytobank Report for the paper (learn more about Cytobank Reports), but you will need an account on Cytobank in order to access the data (register for free).